BlockchainCommons/developer-web-site/_pages/envelope-gstp-tech.md

 ## Step 3: Add Sender's Continuation

 Both participants can include continuation information in messages, which allows them to maintain state without having to do so locally.
+This is Encrypted State Continuation (ESC).
 Here, the sender adds their own continuation information to the message.

 ![](/assets/images/gstp-ex-3.jpeg)